FabrizioBrancati/Queuer/README.md

 - [x] Ability to restore uncompleted operations
 - [ ] Improve the state restoration feature
 - [ ] Throttling between each automatic operation retry
-- [ ] Data layer that every operation inside an operation queue can access
+- [ ] Data layer that every operation inside an `OperationQueue` can access

 Requirements
 ============